Facebook Pixel: What It Is and Why You Need It

-Tracking the Facebook pixel allows you to place your ads in front of the best possible audience, leading to better conversion rates and ROI for your ad budget.
+Tracking the Facebook pixel allows you to place your ads in front of the best possible audience, leading to better conversion rates and ROI and ROAS for your ad budget.

 Keep reading to learn all the ways that the Facebook pixel can benefit your social media marketing strategy.

 Without the Facebook pixel, you cannot track conversions on your Facebook ads, only other metrics like engagement, reach, and link clicks.
 Conversions tell you more about your website visitors’ actions, revealing what they click and their customer journey on your site.

 The Facebook pixel allows you to track 17 standard conversion events, along with the ability to create custom conversion events.
 With the Facebook pixel, you can see how your ads perform and how they influence customer actions.

 Facebook Retargeting and Custom Audiences

 The Facebook pixel allows you to track conversions, but some of the conversion events are not necessarily full conversion into paying customers.
 With the pixel, you can see who visits your web pages and retarget them as a custom audience with new ads to try to lead them back to your website.